syncfusion-content/xamarin-docs/Xamarin/StepProgressBar/GettingStarted.md

 {% endtabs %}

-Then initialize SfStepProgressBar as shown in the following code:
+Then, initialize the SfStepProgressBar as shown in the following code:

 {% tabs %}